Is super paid on overtime?

 stopwatch

 Whether you’re working in payroll or working extra hours to pocket some overtime for yourself – you might expect your super contributions to receive a little extra too.
 But in most cases, employers don’t have to pay super on overtime hours.
-Chances are, only the Ordinary Time Earnings (OTE) you receive impact your super.
+Under Payday Super the same rules apply –qualifying earnings include ordinary time earnings (OTE) and these payments remain distinct from overtime.

-For more information on ordinary time earnings, check out the Australian Taxation Office (ATO).
+For more information on qualifying earnings, check out the Australian Taxation Office (ATO)

-Times when you overtime does contribute to super
+Times when your overtime does contribute to super

 All that said, there are a few exceptions where overtime does mean more super contributions.
 These are times like: